 Keep an eye on behaviour

-Puppies generally aren’t afraid of anything at this stage, they should be socialising confidently with their mum, siblings and you and interacting with the world around them.
-If they seem withdrawn or timid, this may be a sign that something’s wrong and it’s a good idea to get them checked out by your vet.
+Puppies generally aren’t afraid of anything at this stage - they should be socialising confidently with their mum, siblings and you and interacting with the world around them.
+While there are always bold puppies and more thoughtful puppies in every litter, if any seem unduly withdrawn or timid, this may be a sign that something’s wrong and it’s a good idea to get them checked out by your vet.

 Start introducing soft foods

-You can start introducing soft puppy food at this point, but make sure it’s not too solid or hard as they’ll still have their milk teeth.
+You can start introducing soft puppy food at this point, but make sure it’s not too solid or hard as they’ll still have their milk teeth so need something that doesn’t need chewing.

 More deworming

-Puppies should be dewormed fortnightly until they’re 12 weeks old so when they’re 4 weeks, it’s time to deworm again.
+Puppies should be dewormed fortnightly until they’re 12 weeks old so when they’re four weeks old, it’s time to deworm again.

 Five weeks